chbrown/fs-change/README.md

 # fs-change

-Node.js process to monitor changes to specified files or directories, and execute some specified action in response.
+Monitor files or directories and execute actions in response to changes.

-`fs-change` accepts two command line arguments:

-* `--config` where to read which files to watch.
-    - By default, fs-change reads settings from `~/.fs-change`, i.e., from the user's home directory.
+File watchers and triggered actions are specified in a single file.

+## Watch file format

-    - But the location of this file can be specified using this command line flag, e.g., `--config /opt/local/watching`.
+The location of this file defaults to `~/.fs-change`.
-* `--log` where to write the log file.
-    - Defaults to `~/Library/Logs/fs-change.log` (which can easily be viewed with Console.app)

-## Installation

-For Mac OS X:

-    # cd into this directory
-    touch ~/.fs-change
-    ./index.js install

-This will add the `FSChange.app` application to the list of applications in your "login items," so that it gets started automatically.

-After running `./index.js install`, either restart your computer or double click `FSChange.app`.

-## `~/.fs-change` format

 Each line has a glob (or simple file) on the left of a colon, and a command on the right.

 The command on the right will have the following keywords available:

-- {file}, the fullpath of the matching file (usually just the string to the left of the colon).
+- `{file}`, the fullpath of the matching file (usually just the string to the left of the colon).
-- {basename}, the shortname of {file}, without path or extension.
+- `{basename}`, the shortname of {file}, without path or extension.
-- {dirname}, the directory containing {file}.
+- `{dirname}`, the directory containing {file}.

-## `~/.fs-change` example
+Example:

     /Users/chbrown/work/mailmaster/static/css/site.less: cd {dirname} && lessc -C site.less site.css
     /Volumes/sshfs_drive/app4/static/*.less: cd {dirname} && lessc -C {basename}.less {basename}.css

+## Configuration

+The following environment variables can be used to configure the behavior of the file listener.

+* `OSX` [default: unset]

+  If set, fs-change will log to the NotificationCenter as well as STDOUT/STDERR.

+* `CONFIG` [default: '~/.fs-change']

+  Specify the path to the configuration file specifying the files to watch.

+* `DEBUG` [default: unset]

+  If set, fs-change will set the log level to DEBUG.

+## Installation

+    fs-change print-launch-agent > ~/Library/LaunchAgents/npmjs.fs-change.plist
+    launchctl load ~/Library/LaunchAgents/npmjs.fs-change.plist

+The generated LaunchAgent will log to `~/Library/Logs/fs-change.log`, which you can view in `Console.app`.

+To uninstall:

+    launchctl unload ~/Library/LaunchAgents/npmjs.fs-change.plist
+    rm ~/Library/LaunchAgents/npmjs.fs-change.plist

 ## TODO